 Northern short-tailed shrews are active year round, both day and night (although they are more nocturnal than diurnal).
 Of all the American shrews, northern short-tailed shrews are the best at burrowing.
 They are very good at tunneling through leaves, plant debris, and snow with their strong paws and tough snouts.
 They construct elaborate runways and nests but have also been known to use the tunnels of mice and moles.
 Although most of their time is spent on or under the ground, short-tailed shrews are also effective climbers and have been observed climbing nearly 2 meters up a tree trunk to obtain suet from a bird feeder.

-Northern short-tailed shrews, especially males, release a musky odor from scent glands on their belly and sides.
+Northern short-tailed shrews, especially males, exude a musky odor from scent glands on their belly and sides.
 They may use this to mark their territories with scent.
 However, some researchers think this is unlikely because northern short-tailed shrews have a poor sense of smell.
 These researchers think the musky secretion may instead scare away predators because of its foul taste.

 Northern short-tailed shrews are voracious eaters and must feed frequently.
 It is estimated that they consume as much as three times their weight in food per day.
 They have to eat more in the winter than in the summer in order to keep their bodies warm.
 The diet of these shrews consists mainly of invertebrates, such as earthworms, millipedes, spiders, and insects.
 Small vertebrates and plant material are eaten as well.
 They store food for winter, including snails and beetles.
 Shrews living in captivity put nutmeats, sunflower seeds, and other edibles into storage.